Cengokill/mediaToMp4/README.md

 # Media to MP4 Converter <img style="display:inline-flex;width:90px;height:90px;vertical-align: middle;" src="https://github.com/user-attachments/assets/f778c19b-6a1c-4f5a-832e-a2a2fdfc701b">
 This `.bat` script automatically converts all `.media` files in a folder to `.mp4` using **FFmpeg**.
 Works only on Windows systems.

+### What is a .media file ?
-A .media file is typically a video file format used by specific security camera systems to store footage.
+A `.media` file is typically a video file format used by specific security camera systems to store footage.
 These files are often part of a proprietary format, meaning they may require the manufacturer’s software to view or manage.

-Playing .media files can be challenging without the right tools, as they aren’t standard media formats like .mp4 or .avi.
+Playing `.media` files can be challenging without the right tools, as they aren’t standard media formats like .mp4 or .avi.
 Some users have successfully converted these files to more common formats using tools like FFmpeg, allowing playback with standard media players like VLC.

 ## Installing FFmpeg